-Gisela Insuaste is an artist, arts administrator, and educator.
-She explores the intersection of architecture, memory, myth, and topography through paintings and sculptural installations.
-Using scale, line, texture, and color, she creates fragmented spaces and structures that reflect the fragile yet dynamic relationship between the built and natural environment.
-She is the recipient of several grants and awards, such as Apex Art Outbound Residency; Lower East Side Printshop Keyholder Residency; Bronx Museum AIM Program; EFA NYC Arts Worker Residency; Laundromat Project Create Change PD Fellowship; Smithsonian LMSP Fellowship; Aljira Emerge10 Fellowship; Illinois Arts Council Artist Grants; and MacDowell Colony Fellowships.
-She has participated in various exhibitions and projects in national and local venues: Southern Exposure, SF, CA; Pro Art, Oakland, CA; Dartmouth College, Hanover, NH; The Franklin, Chicago, IL; Elizabeth Foundation for the Arts Project Space, NY; Bronx Museum of Art, NY; Art in Odd Places: Model 2012, NY; El Taller Boricua, NY; Vox Populi, PA; University of Maryland Art Gallery, College Park, MD; John Allcott Gallery, UNC, Chapel Hill, NC; Satellite Gallery, UTSA; Aljira Art Center, NJ; Cuchifritos Gallery, NY; ABC No Rio, NY; Aicon Gallery, NY; Queens Museum of Art, NY; El Museo del Barrio, NY; Lehman College Art Gallery, NY; Praxis Gallery, NY & FL; Museum of Contemporary Art, Chicago, IL; Chicago Cultural Center, IL; and Centro Cultural in Riobamba and Manta, Ecuador.
+Gisela Insuaste (b.
+NYC, NY) is an artist, arts administrator, educator and cultural producer.
+She is the recipient of various grants and awards such as: Hope Platform Designer-in-Residence Fellowship, Seoul, Korea; Apex Art Outbound Residency; Lower East Side Printshop Keyholder Residency; EFA NYC Arts Worker Residency; Laundromat Project Create Change PD Fellowship; Smithsonian LMSP Fellowship; and MacDowell Colony Fellowships; Artadia/Driehaus Award.
+She has participated in various exhibitions and projects in national and local venues: Hope Platform, Seoul, Korea; Southern Exposure, San Francisco, CA; Dartmouth College, Hanover, NH; Bronx Museum of Art, NY; El Taller Boricua, NY; Vox Populi, PA; John Allcott Gallery, UNC, Chapel Hill, NC; Satellite Gallery, UTSA, TX; Cuchifritos Gallery, NY; Queens Museum of Art, NY; El Museo del Barrio, NY; Praxis Gallery, NY & FL; Museum of Contemporary Art, Chicago, IL; Chicago Cultural Center, IL; and Centro Cultural in Riobamba and Manta, Ecuador.
 She received an MFA from the School of the Art Institute of Chicago and a BA in Anthropology & Studio Art from Dartmouth College.
-She lives in Oakland, works at the SF Arts Commission, and often travels to New York.
+She lives in Oakland, CA.